Caring for Your Indoor Plants

 Lower Temperatures and Lower Light:

 Leaves may drop with low humidity levels and drops in temperature.
-Easily remedied by moving to a sunnier spot, or with the introduction of heating lamps or extra light.
-Excess heat from heaters will also result in healthy leaves falling from plants, just as excess cold will do the same thing.
+Easily remedied by moving to a brighter spot, or with the introduction of heating lamps or extra light.
+Excess heat from heaters may also result in healthy leaves falling from plants, just as excess cold will do the same thing.
 Temperature extremes are a plants foe!

 The cause of yellowing leaves is the most difficult to identify as yellowing leaves can be the result of many things.

-It could be because of over watering, under watering, too much light, too little light, natural ageing (leaves of old plants will turn yellow, wither and drop off) or even nutrient deficiencies.
+It could be because of over watering, under watering, root rot, too much light, too little light, natural ageing (leaves of old plants will turn yellow, wither and drop off) or even nutrient deficiencies.
+Identify and treat as described for root rot or wilting or drooping leaves.

 Also do some research on the ideal light conditions for your plant and assess if you have placed it in the best position.

-Also known as bud-blast, this is the phenomenon whereby flower buds drop from a plant before they have the chance to open.
+Also known as bud blast or bloom blast, this is the phenomenon whereby flower buds drop from a plant before they have the chance to open.
 Commonly seen in Orchids, the bud, once promising and green, turns yellow and then brown, and drops before it has had the chance to bloom.
+This is a natural defence mechanism and a direct result of the buds’ energy being extracted from the flower and being utilised in the roots of the plant in order to survive.
+This is usually a result of something changing in the plant’s direct environment and that would be your cue to finding a solution – what significant changes has taken place in your plant’s environment?

-- Age of the plants – young plants are often weaker with less stable fluid transport systems.
+- Consider the age of the plants – young plants are often weaker with less stable fluid transport systems.

 How to remedy the situation: